resplab/epicR/README.md

 # epicR
 R package for Evaluation Platform in COPD (EPIC).
-Currently under development.
+Please refer to the published paper for more information:

+Sadatsafavi, M., Ghanbarian, S., Adibi, A., Johnson, K., Mark FitzGerald, J., Flanagan, W., … Sin, D. (2019).
+Development and Validation of the Evaluation Platform in COPD (EPIC): A Population-Based Outcomes Model of COPD for Canada.
+Medical Decision Making. [https://doi.org/10.1177/0272989X18824098](https://doi.org/10.1177/0272989X18824098)

 ## Overview
 epicR provides an interface to to interact with the Evaluation Platform in COPD (EPIC), a discrete-event-simulation (DES) whole-disease model of Chronic Onstructive Pulmonary Disease.